benji920/DevOpsProject/README.md

 ![image](https://user-images.githubusercontent.com/53627391/207895545-a837f193-5c61-40a2-9e4f-920dfe346903.png)
 - - - -
 ## 7. Make a service mesh using Istio

+We use kvm2 with minikube for Istio, to install it follow instructions with this [link](https://phoenixnap.com/kb/ubuntu-install-kvm)

 To begin, we download Istio with the command:
 ```bash